Foot Clan: IDW Publishing

-Movies
+Film

 1990–2007

 The Foot Clan's oni symbol in the 1990 film.

-In the first and second movies, the Foot Clan is a group of ninja thieves founded by the Shredder in Japan, but later stationed in New York.
-The Shredder had taken what Foot Soldiers he had from Japan, and began taking kids from the streets upon moving to New York and training them in Ninjutsu himself.
+In the first and second movies, the Foot Clan is a group of ninja thieves founded by Shredder in Japan, but later stationed in New York.
+Shredder had taken what Foot Soldiers he had from Japan, and began taking children from the streets upon moving to New York and training them in Ninjutsu himself.
 His second-in-command is another Ninjutsu master called Tatsu.
 In the films, the Foot use the kanji (鬼, Oni), which translates to "demon" or "ogre", as their symbol, worn in their hachimaki or on their backs.

 In the second film, Tatsu tried to take command.
-He relinquished his claim when the Shredder returned.
+He relinquished his claim when Shredder returned.
 The clan then kidnapped Professor Jordon Perry of TGRI and forced him to use a mutagen so the Foot Clan could create two mutant warriors to fight the turtles.
-This results in a alligator snapping turtle and a gray wolf taken from the zoo being mutated into Tokka and Rahzar.
+This results in an alligator snapping turtle and a gray wolf taken from the zoo being mutated into Tokka and Rahzar.

-In the fourth film, the Foot is now under leadership of Karai, who has taken control after the Shredder's demise.
+In the fourth film, the Foot is now under leadership of Karai, who has taken control after Shredder's death.
 They have grown in numbers and skill, and offer their services as mercenaries in the film.
 They are hired by Max Winters to track down and bring in the 13 monsters arriving in New York City.

 2014 film

 In the 2014 live-action film (which is a reboot of the Teenage Mutant Ninja Turtles film series), the Foot Clan are no longer considered an international ninja cult, but rather a modern American terrorist organization.
 Besides Shredder and Karai, the film also introduced Eric Sacks who is Shredder's student, Dr. O'Neil's former lab partner, and the CEO of Sacks Industries.
-Instead of black unitard-clad masked ninjitsu warriors, they are portrayed as fully armed men that wear black military-like uniforms and often wore kabuki style masks to conceal one's identity.
+Instead of black unitard-clad masked ninjitsu warriors, they are portrayed as fully armed men who wear black military-like uniforms and kabuki-style masks to conceal one's identity.

 In Teenage Mutant Ninja Turtles: Out of the Shadows, the Foot Ninjas make their appearance, under leadership of Baxter Stockman to free Shredder.
 After Krang met with Shredder and told him about the device that would bring the Technodrome to Earth, Shredder and Karai recruited escaped prisoners Rocksteady and Bebop to aid them in obtaining the pieces.

 Ninja Turtles: The Next Mutation

-In the 1997-1998 Ninja Turtles: The Next Mutation series, the Foot Clan is a street gang, similar to the movies.
-After Venus defeated The Shredder, Leonardo told the kids that the Foot is a lie, and the clan was disbanded.
+In the 1997-1998 Ninja Turtles: The Next Mutation series, the Foot Clan is a street gang, similar to the films.
+After Venus defeated Shredder, Leonardo told the kids that the Foot is a lie, and the clan was disbanded.